timothyrenner/turbine/README.md

 ### Routes

 Routes are the switchpoints that transfer messages between channels asynchronously.
-There are three fundamental routes (with no embedded logic), and a couple more I consider to be "composite" routes.
+There are three fundamental routes (with no embedded logic), and a few more I consider to be "composite" routes.
 A composite route can be emulated with a fundamental route and certain transducers on the output channels.
 For reasons related to both performance and conceptual separation of concerns it can sometimes make more sense to embed the logic in the route.

 This library has three fundamental routes and three composite routes already implemented.

-There are also two special routes for inputs and sinks.
+There are also three special routes for inputs, sinks, and reductions.
 They're pretty easy.

 ***Currently these are the only routes available, but I do plan on implementing a means of adding custom routes.***